Creating Model Animation

 option.
 You can either click the down arrow

-and select the path from the list of appropriate objects, or you
+and select the path from the list of appropriate elements, or you

 can click the button, located on the right, to select this space markup